HrsHristov/risk-reward-calculator/README.md

 # Risk-Reward Calculator CLI Application

-Simple app to calculate RR Ratio based on the last higher high
+This CLI tool calculates the risk-to-reward ratio based on historical price data from Binance and your input parameters.
+Depending on the details provided, the tool returns different outputs.

 ## Installation